-With a pastry brush, wash the crust with a little water or lightly beaten egg white.
+With a pastry brush, wash the crust with a little water, cream or lightly beaten egg white.
 Dust with Rain’s Choice Vanilla Sugar or Cinnamon Spice Vanilla Sugar.
-Using a wide spatula or a pizza paddle, slide the galette onto a baking sheet, and bake at 350 degrees F until the crust has browned and the fruit is cooked through.
+Using a wide spatula or a pizza paddle, slide the galette onto a baking sheet, and bake at 350-375 degrees F until the crust has browned and the fruit is cooked through.
 Cool on a rack until just warm and serve with cream or creme fraiche if desired.

 If you are using strawberries and rhubarb, cut the strawberries into rounds or thirds lengthwise.
 I sliced the rhubarb into thin slices, mixed with the berries in a bowl, and tossed in vanilla sugar.
 Add a little freshly ground black pepper or lemon zest if desired.

 Follow the above instructions for placing the fruits on the pastry, then folding the pastry over part of the fruit.
 You will pleat the pastry some but don’t worry about making even pleats.
 It’s supposed to be “rustic.”

-After the galettes had cooled, I melted some fruit jelly (you can use currant, pear or plum — whatever you would like) in a small saucepan with just enough water to thin it slightly.
+After the galettes had cooled, I melted some fruit jelly (you can use currant, pear or plum — all work well) in a small saucepan with just enough water to thin it slightly.
 I spread it over the fruit to make it glisten.
 You can also substitute jelly on the crusts after their baked and skip sprinkling sugar on skip adding a cream or egg wash and sugar.
 It adds a subtle sophistication without making the galette too sweet.
 There’s another option, however.
 I didn’t have fruit jelly in the house when I made galettes.